PrimeAcademy/assignment-unit-1/README.md

 ## Onward!

-For the assignment this week, you will be practice using the tools you saw in the videos.
+For the assignment this week, you will practice using the tools you saw in the videos.
 You should have worked along with them as you watched.
 If you did, the following should be somewhat familiar.

-We're going to:
+You're going to:

-* use git to fork/clone repositories from GitHub and getting your work published to your GitHub account
+* use git to fork/clone a repository (aka repo) from GitHub and get your work published back to your GitHub account
-* setting up files and connecting them
+* set up files and connect them
 * edit the HTML and CSS
 * test your work in the browser
-* use git to "save" our work
+* use git to "save" your work
 * use the command line and your Mac's built-in Terminal
 * turn your assignment in through Prime's Assignment Portal